synergylabs/TEO-release/proverif/README.md

 python3 build.py numUsers=<x>
 ```

-The output model will be in `tot-compiled.pv`.
+The output model will be in `teo-compiled.pv`.

 ## Run Verification

-Assuming you've already compiled the model at `tot-compiled.pv`, you can check properties with the following command:
+Assuming you've already compiled the model at `teo-compiled.pv`, you can check properties with the following command:
 ```bash
 ./verify.sh
 ```